magenta-aps/aka-selvbetjening/frontend/README.md

 ```

 Your new build is a javascript file, `/fontend/assets/js/aka.js`
-Include `aka.js` in your hosted HTML.

 ## Seeing it work in a browser

 From the `/vagrant` folder within the virtual machine, run `make runserver`
-Then browse to `localhost:8000/index` to see your code in action.
+Then browse to `localhost:8000/index` or `localhost:8000/static/index.html` to see your code in action.